U.S. Department of State Seal

 Ma’an City and some areas of Ma’an Governorate – Level 3: Reconsider Travel

-Reconsider travel to Ma’an city, all areas of Ma’an Governorate east of Highway 15 (“The Desert Highway”) and all areas of Ma’an Governorate within 2 kilometers to the west of Highway 15 due to terrorism and crime.
+Reconsider travel to Ma’an city, all areas of Ma’an Governorate east of Highway 15 (“The Desert Highway”), and all areas of Ma’an Governorate within two kilometers to the west of Highway 15 due to terrorism and crime.

 All U.S. government personnel on official travel to these areas must adhere to U.S. Embassy travel restrictions.
-U.S. government personnel on official travel may transit through this area on major highways outside of daylight hours.
+When traveling at night, U.S. government personnel on official travel must use major highways.

 Personal travel by U.S. government personnel to these areas is permitted during daylight hours only, with the exception of direct transit through these areas, which may also occur during hours of darkness.